Tycho-Games/tycho-games.github.io/README.md

-## THE WEBSITE IS NOT YET FINISHED AND IS STILL WORK IN PROGRESS!

-Welcome to the temporary version of my the Tycho Games website.
-This website will be updated soon!

-There are big changes happening in the main branch.
-The website will update when specific significant files are ready.
+This is the temporary version of the Tycho Games website.
+The website will update when specific significant files are ready to be added to the website.